SergioCoboLopez/Workshop_ESA/docs/installation/Install_GoldSIm.md

 ## Installation instructions

-1. Before downloading GoldSim, please ensure that your computer meets the [system requirements](https://media.goldsim.com/Documents/Software/RelNotes.htm) for the program.

-2. You can download GoldSim [from the website](https://www.goldsim.com/Web/Customers/Downloads/GoldSim/Latest/).
+1. You can download GoldSim [from the website](https://www.goldsim.com/Web/Customers/Downloads/GoldSim/Latest/).
 ![Install1](../figures/GoldSim_Install_1.png "Courtesy of GoldSim") Image courtesy of GoldSim

-3. Click on the download button
+2. Click on the download button
 ![Install2](../figures/GoldSim_Install_2.png "Courtesy of GoldSim") Image courtesy of GoldSim

-4. Once downloaded, run the .exe file.
+3. Once downloaded, run the .exe file.

-5. During the installation process, you will be asked to input your activation id.
+4. During the installation process, you will be asked to input your activation id.
 This activation id will be provided to you during the workshop.
 If you have purchased GoldSim, or if you have requested an [academic](https://www.goldsim.com/Web/Purchase/AcademicResearch/#RequestAcademic) or [trial](https://www.goldsim.com/Forms/Trial/) license, you should have received an activation id.

 ### Installing GoldSim player
 GoldSim player allows you to run certain files in GoldSim (player files) like the ones provided in the [repository](https://github.com/SergioCoboLopez/Workshop_ESA/tree/main/GoldSim_Models/Player_Files).
 You cannot edit or change models, but it can be a useful option if you want to get an intuition of how GoldSim works.